Kong/docs.konghq.com/app/_src/gateway/key-concepts/routes/index.md

 which of the matching routes will be used and {{site.base_gateway}}
 will use either of them according to how its internal data structures are organized.

+If a route contains prefix or regular expression paths, the priority of the route will be calculated separately for each of the paths and requests will be routed accordingly.

 In `traditional_compat` mode, the priority of a route is determined as follows, by the order of descending significance: